kekeedme/kekeedme.github.io/projects/Miscellaneous/commutationQM.md

 $$

 Equation 2 would be satisfied if the wavefunction $|\psi\rangle$ is an eigenvector of $\hat{A}$ and $\hat{B}$, because the action of either operators on $|\psi\rangle$ would not change it.
 We would simply get some constant times the vector back again.
-The quantity inside the parentheses is called the commuator of the two operators.
+The quantity inside the parentheses is called the commutator of the two operators.
 It is written as:

 $$
 \begin{align}